GalenIvanov/Graphics-Red/README.md

 TruTiles
 -
-Pattern generator. it creates a grid of tiles (the 3 regular and another 6 semiregular tesselations og the plane) and renders each tile with a mix of 5 styles:
+Pattern generator.
+It creates a grid of tiles (the 3 regular and another 6 semiregular tesselations of the plane) and renders each tile with a mix of 5 styles:
 - Tile: the outline of the tile
 - Dual: lines from the centers of the edges to the center of the tile
 - Diamond: lines connecting the centers of the edges